adammmmm/hitless-key-rollover/README.md

 It currently needs to already be configured with one key for the script to work.

 And of course HOSTS should be all your routers ip-addresses.

+Add this to crontab and make it execute once every ROLLINTERVAL/2.

 ---